NorESMhub/NorESM/README.md

 * **master** - combines and contains recent developments, based on the latest release (at this stage NorESM2.0.2)

-* **master_cesm** - Community Earth System Model master fork
+* **noresm2_3_develop** - development branch for upcoming NorESM2.3 version

-* **noresm2.2** - is under development, and will contain updates from CESM2.2.
+* **noresm2.2** - contain updates from CESM2.2.
 Only few compsets work technically at the moment (e.g. coupled compsets do not work), and no results have been verified yet.
-This branch should currently not be used for any scientific study.
+This branch should not be used for scientific studies.

 * **release-noresm2.0.2_keyClim** - NorESM2 version for KeyClim project experiments (started from tag release-noresm2.0.2)